Proper Exclusion Techniques in New Mexico

 Guide L-202

-College of Agricultural, Consumer and Environmental Sciences, New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University.

 Bats are unique and interesting animals.
 They also are among the most misunderstood mammals in New Mexico because of fears and misconceptions about them.

-Bats belong to the mammalian order Chiroptera, which means "hand-wing."
-While flying, most bats navigate by echolocation, a process for locating distant objects by sending out sound waves that bounce off objects and return back to the bat.
+Bats belong to the mammalian order Chiroptera, which means “hand-wing.”
+While flying, most bats navigate by echolocation, a process for locating distant objects by sending out sound waves that bounce off objects and return to the bat.
 An impressive diversity of bats is found around the world; Chiroptera is the second largest order of mammals, with more than 1,000 species (only the order Rodentia contains more).

 A few species of bats are solitary, but most congregate in groups or colonies.
 They leave their roosting places at dusk to fly about in pursuit of insects, which make up the bulk of their diet.
 Some bats migrate with the change in seasons, following the food supply.
 Others remain in New Mexico, hibernating only during the colder months.